langbnj/rbpome/README.md

 # rbpome
-RNA-binding protein interactome (RBPome) study
+Scripts used for our RNA-binding protein interactome (RBPome) study

 ## Contents

-analyses: R scripts used to produce various figures (mentioned in the folder names)
+**analyses**: R scripts used to produce various figures (mentioned in the folder names)

-include: Perl utility functions and R MySQL connection functions
+**include**: Perl utility functions and R MySQL connection functions

-mysql_tables: MySQL table structures (CREATE statements)
+**mysql_tables**: MySQL table structures (CREATE statements)

-pipeline: Perl scripts used to produce various figures (mentioned within folders, see "Note")
+**pipeline**: Perl scripts used to produce various figures (mentioned within folders, see "Note").  "run.pl" is the main script in each folder.

-update: Perl scripts used to fill MySQL tables
+**update**: Perl scripts used to fill MySQL tables. "run.pl" is the main script in each folder.

-#
+##